ftouchte/documentation/simulation/README.md

     $GEMC_DATA_DIR/source/gemc /scigroup/cvmfs/hallb/clas12/sw/noarch/clas12-config/dev/gemc/dev/rgl_spring2025_D2.gcard -USE_GUI=0 -BEAM_P="proton,200*MeV,90*deg,0*deg" -SPREAD_P="90*MeV, 30.0*deg, 180*deg" -N=10000 -OUTPUT='hipo, new_simu.hipo'
     ```

-## Understand the geometry in GEMC.
-Case of AHDC
+## Understand geometry in GEMC

-1. The geometry is defined in `coatjava`.
+1. AHDC case.
+The geometry is defined in `coatjava`.
 Here:

 1. `GEMC` uses `geometry_source/alert/ahdc_factory.groovy` to generate `TEXT` file containing the information about the geometry of the AHDC in a given format.
 For the AHDC cell, we only need the (x,y) coordinates of the 12 vertices of the combined trapezoids and the half length in z.
 Example: this is the first three lines of the file `alert__volumes_defaults.txt`